nodejs/build/doc/process/jenkins_job_configuation_access.md

 # Introduction

-There are a number of cases were we would like working group members to be able to run and or edit jobs within jenkins.
+There are a number of cases where we would like working group members to be able to run and or edit jobs within jenkins.
 Examples include the CITGM jobs and the Benchmarking jobs.